Imagination-King/coding-cheat-sheet/JavaCodeSnippets/HelpfulFunctions_Java.md

-This will be a compilation of various helpful functions from different classes with some information on usage.
+# Helpful Functions

+Information about various functions that get used frequently enough that they deserved their own cheat sheet.

-Universal Functions
+## Universal Functions

 There's a couple of functions found in the API of every single object (including Strings and arrays) coded in Java.
 This is because every object in Java is a descendant of the Object class.
 Their implementations vary based on the object, but their roles stay the same.
 Examples based on `Car(String color, String model, int year)`

 - The .toString() method is often used as a quick debugging tool to show what values are currently stored in the object.
 For example, the Arrays' toString puts the contents of an array into a nice, compact String.
 And yes, even the String data type has a .toString() method, though you'll rarely, if ever, need it, as it just returns the String itself.
   - Car.toString() might print out "Year: `year` Color: `color` Model: `model`"
 - The .equals(Object obj) function takes the place of the == operator, since that operator only compares the reference values of objects instead of the objects themselves.
 The equals() method would be used to go in and compare the actual values stored in the object.